We're a state-of-the-art facility ranked #1 in Epping for “resident experience”

 Updates for families

-Families can receive updates in Chinese or English through calls, in‑person conversations or written notes.
+Families can receive updates through calls, meetings or written communication, with additional language support arranged where possible.
 This flexible approach keeps everyone informed and involved.

 A day in the life at our Chinese aged care home